nkdAgility/NKDAgility.com/site/content/resources/blog/2010/2010-04-28-combining-scrum-tfs2010-and-email-to-keep-everyone-in-the-loop/index.md

 ---
 title: Combining Scrum, TFS2010 and Email to keep everyone in the loop
+description: "Discover how to effectively combine Scrum, TFS2010, and email to enhance team collaboration and keep everyone informed.
+Streamline your project management today!"
 date: 2010-04-28
 creator: Martin Hinshelwood
 id: "48"